17 Nov What I Believe

 Some people are prejudiced because they are evil, and some people are prejudiced because they don’t know better yet.
 And those people can learn better, and become better people.
 And that’s an important lesson.
 The lesson taught about discrimination shouldn’t be “only evil people do it”, because then all readers will assume it doesn’t apply to them.
 Instead old JK teaches us “you too are probably doing it, and you should do stop ASAP”.

-I don’t know if that’s what JK Rowling had in mind when she was writing, but it’s a good reminder right now.
+I don’t know if that’s what JK Rowling had in mind when she was writing (alas, it seems unlikely), but it’s a good reminder right now.
 I’ve rarely seen so much thoughtless racism so loudly displayed.

 One of the things about being a small business owner and living your life in a public way is that you are discouraged from having strong public opinions because it might alienate potential customers.
 But one of the most important beliefs I hold is that silence is complicity; that when you do not speak out against the wrongs, the injustices you see in the world you are condoning them.